dalthunter/dalthunter/README.md

 ## 🚨 About Me

-Intelligence analyst focused on researching emerging threats, adversary operations, and cybercriminal activity.
-Experienced in producing structured intelligence assessments using open-source intelligence (OSINT), adversary research methodologies, and analytic tradecraft.
+Intelligence Analyst adapting to the evolving digital landscape and identifying emerging cyber threats.
+Experienced in producing structured reports using open-source intelligence (OSINT),deep/dark web, adversary research methodologies, and analytic tradecraft.

-This portfolio highlights threat intelligence reporting, cyber threat research, and analytical projects focused on real-world adversaries, intrusion trends, and evolving cyber risks.
+This portfolio highlights threat intelligence reporting, cyber threat research, and analytical projects focused on real-world adversaries.

 Passionate about translating complex threat activity into clear, actionable intelligence that supports security awareness and strategic decision-making.